The Ultimate Guide to Recycling at the Holidays

-Can you recycle foil wrapping paper?
-Usually not.
-The main thing to avoid when it comes to wrapping paper is anything shiny!
+Because of this, we recommend skipping these (unfortunately ubiquitous) wrapping options.
+Avoid anything shiny!
 Shiny means foil or metallic additions, which almost always render gift wrap unrecyclable.

 How to recycle gift wrapping paper: Regardless of how you wrap the gifts you give, chances are that you’ll end up with a pile of gift wrap at the end of the season.
 What to do with gift wrap when the holidays are over?

 First, learn what your local waste management company does and doesn't accept when it comes to gift wrap, and whether they have dedicated drop offs or collection days for any gift wrapping materials.
 Then, we recommend creating a method to sort wrapping paper.
 Separate wrapping paper into three categories.

 - One for any wrapping paper you’d reuse, either to wrap gifts or for other purposes (arts and crafts, holiday decor, etc).

 - A second for wrapping paper that has no glitter or foil in it, and appears to be pure paper (versus a paper and plastic, or paper and foil composite).
 These are the ones that are typically recyclable.

 - A third for paper with metallic elements to it or is extremely shiny.

 Be sure to remove bows, ribbons and excessive tape from wrapping paper before it is recycled.
 See more about ribbons and bows below!

 While recycled, recyclable packaging paper is great, it is not as eco-friendly as many gift wrap swaps.